goettw/bosh-lite-windows-bosh-client2/README.md

 *if you haven't installed vagrant and virtualbox yet, you should do it now*

-Now you should 2 VMs.
-For the rest of the installation, you have to enter the client.
-To do that, you need an ssh - client, which comes together with the git client for windows, there will also be other options.
+For the rest of the installation, you have to enter the bosh-cli2 VM.
 I use git bash, and run the following command:

 ```
 vagrant ssh bosh-cli2